 Number five, bookend your times so that you start and end at a specific time.
 If you know that you want to start working by 9 am set up an appointment with a client so you have to show up at 9 am.
 Then you will be prepared and ready for the day.
 If you know that you want to work until 4 pm or 5 pm have a specific meeting at that time so that you have to keep working until that time.
 Fill in the day in the way that you want to.
 Have it highly scheduled so that you can bookend the start and stop times.

 Have clear KPIs for yourself

 Number six, have clear KPI’s, key performance indicators, for yourself.
 How will you know if this is good for you if your profits go up?
+How will you measure work productivity while working from home?
 If you have more free time or if you feel just happier overall.
 How are you going to judge whether or not this experiment of working from home is actually for you?